-As of June 30, 2019 and 2018, the balances of due to related party were mainly loans provided by the CEO and director of the Company to fund the Company's operations as set forth in the table below.
+As of June 30, 2019, the balance of due to a related party was mainly loans provided by the CEO and director of the Company to fund the Company's operations.
 The payables are unsecured, non-interest bearing and due on demand.
+There was no payable to the CEO as of December 31, 2019 because the Company repaid the amount owed to him during the six months ended December 31, 2019.